Army forges partnership with Pennsylvania companies to create next generation small arms gun barrel

 |0

-This work, Army forges partnership with Pennsylvania companies to create next generation small arms gun barrel [Image 2 of 2], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army forges partnership with Pennsylvania companies to create next generation small arms gun barrel, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army forges partnership with Pennsylvania companies to create next generation small arms gun barrel